GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 curl ${USERSVC_URL}/user/health
 ```

-If all goes well, the health check should give you something like
+If all goes well, the health check should give you something like:

 ```
 {